 - Add to section: if there are multiple sections in your call sheet (see below for more information) you can select one or more sections in which to display the action.

 Click on 'add line' at the bottom to save the action.
 You will immediately see them appear in your call sheet.

 You can change a line by clicking on it.
 You can then edit and save all fields or delete the line with the 'delete' button.

 Sometimes it is useful to divide your call sheet into sections.
 For example, a section for 'building up', 'day of the event' and one for 'breaking down'.
 It can also be useful to set up a section per day for events that run over several days.

 By default, all actions fall into the 'default' section, but you can add additional segments via the 'add section' button.
 You can change the name of the sections by clicking on the pencil icon.

-During your event you can always consult your script via the eventplanner.net app, but sometimes it is just a little easier if you can print your call sheet.
+During your event you can always consult your call sheet via the eventplanner.net app, but sometimes it is just a little easier if you can print your call sheet.
 So you can quickly catch up in the heat of battle and have a backup in case your internet connection goes down.
 The 'print' button at the top of your script takes you to a print-friendly version.